MarRac15/auto_annotation-cvat/README.md

 1) Create a new directory on the VM that is running CVAT (e.g. /nuclio-functions).
 Copy the *function.yaml* and *yolo_nuctl_function.py* files from this project to the newly created dir.

+**!!!
+Be sure to go to *function.yaml* file and check the path to the model (in the volumes -> volume -> hostpath -> path)** Change it to the path where you have your yolo model stored on the VM (e.g.: /home/user/models/best.pt)

 2) Stop all the running cvat containers:
 ```
 docker compose -f docker-compose.yml -f components/serverless/docker-compose.serverless.yml down